Planning and Facilitating Collaborative Meetings

 Anyone interested in learning techniques for facilitating meetings is welcome to register.
 Those who facilitate workshops mainly in Alaska coastal communities are especially encouraged to participate.
 The trainers will be from the NOAA Office of Coastal Management.

 The class is limited to 35 participants, with preregistration required using the online registration.
+The event has reached its enrollment limit.
+If you want to be put on a waiting list, please contact the meeting coordinator.

 Previous attendees had great things to say about the training: